 Stock count app with barcode scanning

-When a spreadsheet becomes slow, use Mobile Inventory to scan barcodes, count offline, and export a clean result.
+When a spreadsheet becomes slow, use Mobile Inventory to map a clean CSV, scan barcodes, count offline, review photo counts for clear items, and export a clean result.

-This page is for teams that already have a stock list and need to count faster than paper or manual Excel entry.
+This page is for teams that already have a stock list and need a safer handoff from spreadsheet columns to phone-based counting on iOS, Android, or web.

 Where the app helps